nikomatsakis/rustconf-2021/content/index.md

 ???

 Reliable.
-When something compiles, if there's a bug, it's not because you don't understand Rust well enough, it's somewhere in the logic of your code.
-This means you can do things like a huge refactor, or making a loop run in parallel, and find that your code "just works".
+Our goal is always "if it compiles, it works".
+Of course that's not actually true.
+But it is true, while getting Rust code to compile can be non-trivial, it often happens that things work on the first try.
+And when there's a bug, it's usually somewhere in your logic, not a result of surprising Rust semantics.
+In practical terms, this means you can do things like a huge refactor, or making a loop run in parallel, and find that your code "just works" when you're done.

 Finally, when Rust is working well, it's...